 Created rules can be selected and activated individually meaning

 the task is executed with the corresponding schedule.
 Create a rule, modify

 the settings (such as the time) in the dialog as needed and save the rule either

 by switching to another rule or by closing the dialog with "OK".

 Deletes the rule currently selected.

-Defines the start of the validity period.
-The task will be performed
+Defines the start of the period.
+The task will be executed

 for the first time at the beginning of the next hour after the value entered